kmjtxt/spam_email_detection/data/README.md

 ## Location of Processed Datasets
 Processed dataset is located in this Google Drive due to its size: https://drive.google.com/drive/folders/1gexy0lphv7drQL4hYstczXB9ze7Ef8ei?usp=sharing
+Note: full_df was trained with POS tagging previously but the features are not used in our analysis.

 ## Description of dataset sources